Diaphragmatic hernia in the fetus

-Diaphragmatic hernia is the movement of the abdominal cavity organs into the thoracic cavity, through a defect in the diaphragm or when there is a weak zone in it.
-In this case, the presence of a hernial sac, hernial portal and hernial contents is characteristic.
-And, if the hernial sac is absent - the hernia is called false.
+A diaphragmatic hernia is the movement of the abdominal organs into the chest cavity, through a defect in the diaphragm, or when there is a weak zone in it.
+In this case, the presence of a hernial sac, hernial ring, and hernial contents is characteristic.
+Moreover, if the hernial sac is absent - the hernia is called false.

-All diaphragmatic hernias are divided into traumatic and non-traumatic hernias.
-The non-traumatic hernia, to which the diaphragmatic hernia of the fetus relates, is divided into false congenital hernia (defects) of the diaphragm, true hernia of the weak zones of the diaphragm, true hernias of atypical localizations, hernia of natural apertures of the diaphragm.
+All diaphragmatic hernias are divided into traumatic and non-traumatic.
+Non-traumatic hernias, to which the diaphragmatic hernia of the fetus belongs, are divided into false congenital hernias (defects) of the diaphragm, true hernias of the weak areas of the diaphragm, true hernias of atypical localizations, hernias of the natural orifices of the diaphragm.

-Diaphragmatic hernia in the fetus occurs as a result of the developmental defects of the diaphragm.
-Congenital hernias are divided into true hernias, which have a hernial sac and false ones, in which the abdominal organs through the through defect in the diaphragm are directly in contact with the lung and the heart.
-The frequency of occurrence of such hernias according to statistical data is 1 case for 1700 newborns.
-Quite often hernia of the diaphragm is combined with other developmental defects (congenital hip dislocation, pyloric stenosis, heart defects).
-Such co-morbidities account for 6-8%.
+Diaphragmatic hernia in the fetus occurs as a result of malformations of the diaphragm.
+Congenital hernias are divided into true hernias, which have a hernial sac and false, in which the abdominal organs through a through defect in the diaphragm are in direct contact with the lungs and heart.
+The frequency of occurrence of such hernias according to statistical data is 1 case per 1700 newborns.
+Quite often, hernia of the diaphragm is combined with other malformations (congenital dislocation of the hip, pyloric stenosis, heart defects).
+Such combined defects account for 6-8%.

-The congenital hernia of the diaphragm, including its slit-like defects, occurs in the anatomically “weak” parts of the diaphragm - the sternum-rib, the lumbar triangle, etc. The formation of thinned zones or even through defects in the diaphragm occurs at very early stages of embryo and fetal development.
-Violation of trophic processes in the muscular insertion of the diaphragm leads to a slowed rate of its development, and increased intra-pleural intra-abdominal pressure causes the abdominal cavity to move to the thoracic cavity and occurs in the last weeks of intrauterine life.
+Congenital hernias of the diaphragm, including those with its slit-like defects, occur in anatomically “weak” parts of the diaphragm - this is the sterno-costal gap, lumbar triangle, etc. The formation of thinned areas or even through defects of the diaphragm occurs at very early stages of embryo and fetus development.
+Violation of trophic processes in the muscle tab of the diaphragm, leads to a slow pace of its development, and increased intra-abdominal pressure compared to intrapleural pressure leads to the movement of the abdominal organs into the chest cavity and this happens in the last weeks of intrauterine life.

 In newborns with a slit-like defect in the posterior part of the diaphragm, cyanosis of the skin, vomiting, and displacement of the heart are observed.
-Critical in the diagnosis of such conditions are X-ray methods of examining the chest.
-Treatment, as a rule, operative, and with asphyxiated infringement of a hernia in a newborn such operations are carried out urgently, as it is important and at ruptures of a diaphragm.
+Crucial importance in the diagnosis of such conditions are radiographic methods of examination of the chest.
+Treatment, as a rule, is operative, and in case of asphyxial pinching of the hernia in a newborn, such operations are carried out urgently, as is also important when the diaphragm is ruptured.

-In the process of such operation, in the newborn, with a small abdominal volume that does not contain organs that are reduced from the pleural cavity, the first stage of the operation creates an artificial ventral hernia, which is then eliminated in the second stage within 6 days to 12 months after the first operation.
-Also, the pleural cavity is drained.
-Unfortunately, according to statistics, 50% of operated children experience postoperative complications.
-There are common complications (such as fever, respiratory center depression, water-salt metabolism disorders), pulmonary complications (pleurisy, pneumonia, edema), complications from the abdominal cavity (various types of intestinal obstruction), as well as excessive increase in intra-abdominal pressure , which is accompanied by restriction of diaphragm movements and compression of the inferior vena cava.
+In the process of such an operation, in newborns, with a small volume of the abdominal cavity that does not accommodate organs, retracted from the pleural cavity, the first stage of the operation creates an artificial ventral hernia, which is then eliminated by the second stage from 6 days to 12 months after the first operation.
+Also carried out the drainage of the pleural cavity.
+Unfortunately, according to statistics, 50% of operated children have postoperative complications.
+There are common complications (such as fever, depression of the respiratory center, impaired water-salt metabolism), pulmonary complications (pleurisy, pneumonia, edema), abdominal complications (various types of intestinal obstruction), as well as an excessive increase in intraperitoneal pressure. which is accompanied by restriction of movements of the diaphragm and compression of the inferior vena cava.

-With hernias located next to the esophagus - the so-called para-esophageal hernia, most often there are relapses after operations.
-To avoid this, after the period of breastfeeding, in addition to the prescribing doctor's prescription, a diet with a diaphragmatic hernia prescribed by a dietician should be followed.
+With hernias located near the esophagus - the so-called paraesophageal hernias most often relapse after surgery.
+To avoid this, after a period of breastfeeding, in addition to the appointments of the attending physician, you should follow a diaphragmatic hernia diet prescribed by a nutritionist.

-Even with the condition of timely operation in newborns with diaphragmatic hernias, lethality is up to 10 -12%.
+Even with the condition of timely operation in newborns with diaphragmatic hernia, the mortality rate is up to 10 -12%.

-The diet recommended for diaphragmatic hernias is not just some tips on the use of certain products, but rather a set of activities that occupies an important place in the overall treatment plan for this disease.
-As with many diseases of the gastrointestinal tract, with diaphragmatic hernias, more frequent meals are recommended, but the volume of servings is reduced.
+The diet recommended for diaphragmatic hernias is not just some advice on the use of certain products, but rather a set of measures that occupies an important place in the general plan of treatment of this disease.
+As with many diseases of the gastrointestinal tract, with diaphragmatic hernia more frequent food intake is recommended, but the volume of servings is reduced.

 author: doctor Obukhova Yu.A.

-The intervertebral hernia of Schmorl is a structural formation of the spine, which is manifested by the insertion of the intervertebral disc into the body of the vertebra.
+The intervertebral Schmorl's hernia is a structural formation of the spine, manifested as a depression of the intervertebral disc in the vertebral body.

-Hernia Schmorl is a disease of the spine, in which the intervertebral disc is pressed into the body of the higher or lower vertebra.
-This is due to the thinning of the osseous plate, which delimits the vertebral body from the intervertebral disc.
-Most often, the lumbar spine is affected, since it has the main load, but a Schmorl hernia can appear in any part of the spine with predisposing factors.
+Schmorl's hernia is a disease of the spine, in which the intervertebral disc is pressed into the body of the higher or lower vertebra.
+This is due to the thinning of the bone plate, separating the vertebral body from the intervertebral disc.
+Most often, the lumbar spine is affected, since it accounts for the main load, however, Schmorl's hernia can appear in any part of the spine if there are predisposing factors.

-Not everyone easily gets the children, some parents and their kids pay for the happiness of being together too expensive, getting health problems.
-Unfortunately, not all of them can be prevented.
-Hematoma, which occurs at birth, refers to such diseases.
+Not everyone easily gets kids, some parents and their kids pay for the happiness of being together too expensive, getting health problems.
+Unfortunately, not all of them can be warned.
+Hematoma that occurs at birth, refers to such diseases.

 Predispose to the appearance of hematoma such factors: